Kodikunnil Suresh

 Kodikunnil Suresh (born 4 June 1962) is an Indian politician and Congress Working Committee Member (Special Invitee).
 He is the working-president of the Kerala Pradesh Congress Committee (KPCC).
 He filed his nomination for Loksabha Speaker post as the candidate of Indian National Developmental Inclusive Alliance and contested the 2024 Lok Sabha Speaker Election.
 He is the chief Whip of Congress Parliamentary Party in Loksabha.
 He was a former Union Minister of State for Labour and Employment.
 He is a member of the Eighteenth Lok Sabha representing Mavelikara in Kerala.
-He has been elected as a member of Lok Sabha eighth times.
+He has been elected as a member of Lok Sabha eight times.
 He has also served as the Secretary of the All India Congress Committee (AICC).

 Early life and education

 He was born in Kodikunnil, Thiruvananthapuram district to a poor family, as the youngest son of Kunjan and Thankamma.
 He did his pre-degree from Mar Ivanios College, Thiruvananthapuram and graduation in LL.B from Government Law College, Thiruvananthapuram.